yohman/up206a/Git related/03 - Uploading your repo.md

 ## Method 1: Use the GUI

 This is the easy method.
 Simply upload your file to the repo.
+First, navigate to your repo's home page on GitHub.
+Then, do the following:

 <kbd><img src="images/git-upload.png"></kbd>

 <kbd><img src="images/git-add-file.png"></kbd>